deesii/single-function-program/recipes/recipe_manage_time.md

 """
 Given a really long bit of text it will return a string that says it will take minutes and seconds also!
 """
-time_to_read("bla..bla...bla...blaa ") => "It will take approximately 1m 2s to read this text assuming I can read 200 words a minute"
+time_to_read("bla..bla...bla...blaa ") [words = 16350] => "It will take approximately 1h 21m 45s to read this text assuming I can read 200 words a minute"

 """